stephaneVercouillieBMID/slate/source/workingVersion.html.md

  >## What is the lay-out of the Identity Data that we get back in the User Info Response They are the same as on the eID card

- >## Do we need to call the UserInfo endpoint to get the National Register number or can it be part of the ID Token?
+ >## Do we need to call the User Info endpoint to get the National Register number or can it be part of the ID Token?

- UserInfo should be used to retrieve data and so NRN if it was available, however, today we cannot send the NRN to private organizations.
+ User Info should be used to retrieve data and so NRN if it was available, however, today we cannot send the NRN to private organisations.

  >## I would like the access to the NRN data but not other eID data, is it possible?
  Taking into account you allowed to receive the NRN from us, we can't and get access to NRN and block the access to the eID group else it would prevent you to receive the NRN.